jelinden/content-service/README.md

 https://content-service.jelinden.fi/api/space/:spaceID/entries?token=YOUR_TOKEN_FROM_PROFILE

+Remember cors-issues though, it is better to proxy the content through a server on your domain.

-## run backend and frontend with makefile
+## Run backend and frontend with makefile

 `make run-local`